laysakura/data-structures-and-algorithms-rs/README.md

 ### Guidelines

-- Travis CI automatically does the following commit & push to your pull-requests:
-    - `$ cargo fmt --all`
+- Do not forget to format your code `$ cargo fmt --all` before push.
+CI will check it.